-I was idly writing a fake blurb for my not-quite-finished novel (because why not?) and it sort of turned into a micro-story of its own.
+I was idly writing a fake blurb for my not-quite-finished novel The Lighted Hand (because why not?) and it sort of turned into a micro-story of its own.
 No spoilers for the book are here outside of the vaguest thematic sort.